testfairy/command-line-uploader/README.md

 * `testfairy-upload-android-no-sdk.sh`
   Will upload APK files that do not include the TestFAiry SDK to TestFairy.
 The script Will sign the APK with your keystore and certificate.
 This is for adnaced users only.

+* `testfairy-upload-android-windows.bat`
+  Will upload APK Files from Windlows servers.

 When working with these shells scripts, notice that you will have to edit them and provide your **API KEY** and (optionally) other values such as testers groups to invite, metrics to record and other settings.